flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - **Flancian: we'll definitely discuss scope and role descriptions in the next TWG meeting.**
         - Edsu: +1 to Calix.
 We sometimes run a bit thin; although people come and go.
 E.g. Akshay did a lot of significant work and then had to take a step back.
 But still swooped in and purged docker logs in the middle of the night recently :) So it's difficult to estimate what our actual capacity is.
         - Edsu: there is a relatively large group of people who have access to servers but are not active.
 We need to determine when people lose access.
         - Edumerco: this working group can decide that.
+Also, have you considered an oncall rotation/some sort of
 - Possible projects of interest
     - Single sign on
     - Signup/joining process